 Alright, the platforms don’t advertise their TikTok compatibility very much.
-Indeed the only platform I saw openly promoting TikTok influencer discovery was Fanbytes, who wrote about How Fanbytes Works with TikTok Influencers.
+Indeed the only platform I saw openly promoting TikTok influencer discovery was Klear, who wrote about about how to Find TikTok Influencers.
 However, all the rest of the platforms covered here refer to TikTok somewhere on their website.

 Influencer platforms predominantly assist firms with influencer discovery.
 However, many platforms now offer a more extensive range of services.
 These include relationship management, campaign management, an influencer marketplace, third-party analytics, and influencer content amplification.
 Even the platforms that don’t explicitly mention TikTok in their influencer listings can probably help firms intent on undertaking influencer campaigns on TikTok.